dotnet/training-tutorials/content/csharp/getting-started/lesson-14.md

 With properties, it's possible to further restrict the setter method, so that it's less accessible than the getter method.

 ### public
-Code that's available for use by any other code that wants to use it has the `public` access modifier.
+Code that's available for use by any other code should use the `public` access modifier.
 This, as its name suggests, makes it available publicly for any other code to use.
 It's simple to understand and work with.
 The `IsAnAdult()` method in the example above uses this access modifier, because any other code is allowed to call it:

 ```c#
 public bool IsAnAdult()